nievelstone/master-thesis-chainshare/rag-server/README.md

 - Secure integration with Hedera smart contracts
 - Encrypted storage of sensitive data

-## Contributing

-Please refer to the main ChainShare repository's contributing guidelines.

-## License

-This project is part of the ChainShare ecosystem.
-See the main repository for licensing information.

 ## Citation

 If you use this component in your research, please cite the ChainShare project: